Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 This recipe is from their files and was reprinted on the website GeniusKitchen.
 The tart combines all of my favorite things.
 A buttery, flaky pastry is filled with turkey, sweet-tart dried cranberries, tangy-funky blue cheese crumbles, and firm pear slices.
 The contrast of sweet/savory/creamy/funky/crunchy will create a party in your mouth!

-Sour Cream Crust (makes enough for 2 single-crust pies)
+Sour Cream Crust (makes enough for two single-crust pies)

 Butter and sour cream make this crust very rich and flaky; I find this recipe a bit easier to work with than traditional pie crust recipes that use only shortening or lard.